Introduction

 Moderate Charging Rates: Opt for slower charging rates when feasible to reduce internal stress on the battery.

-The Essential Role of a Battery Management System (BMS):A sophisticated BMS is one of the most powerful tools in combating battery degradation.
+The Essential Role of a Battery Management System (BMS):A sophisticated BMS is one of the most powerful tools for combating battery degradation.
 It intelligently monitors and regulates a battery's health throughout its life cycle.
 Here's how a BMS helps:

-• Optimized Charging and Discharging: A BMS actively controls charging and discharging processes to avoid overcharging, deep discharging, and excessive currents.
+- Optimized Charging and Discharging: A BMS actively controls charging and discharging processes to avoid overcharging, deep discharging, and excessive currents.
 This helps prevent dendrite formation and minimizes structural stress on the electrodes.

-• Thermal Management: A BMS may integrate with cooling or heating systems to keep the battery within its optimal temperature range.
+- Thermal Management: A BMS may integrate with cooling or heating systems to keep the battery within its optimal temperature range.
 It can warn users of overheating conditions and adapt charging protocols accordingly.

-• Cell Balancing: In multi-cell battery packs, a BMS ensures even charge distribution and prevents individual cells from being overstressed, improving overall longevity.
+- Cell Balancing: In multi-cell battery packs, a BMS ensures even charge distribution and prevents individual cells from being overstressed, improving overall longevity.

 Source: Mitigating Battery Degradation - • National Institutes of Health (NIH)